mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 # Prerequisites
-*   A USB drive with at least 64GB of memory.
+*   A USB device with at least 64GB of memory.
 128GB is probably better.

-You will have the best cold wallet experience with a faster USB drive.
+You will have the best cold wallet experience with a faster USB device.
 At the time of this writing, you can get a USB 3.1 stick with 128GB of memory and a data transfer rate of 300mb/s for around $20.

 # Run Ubuntu

-In order to make a live Ubuntu USB drive with persistent storage, you need a computer already running Ubuntu.
-If you do not have such a system, you can create a bootable Ubuntu USB drive to use for this procedure only.
-This USB drive will not have persistent storage and is meant only to allow you to boot up Ubuntu so that you can create a USB drive with Ubuntu that has persistent storage and so can also contain your cold wallet.
+In order to make a live Ubuntu USB device with persistent storage, you need a computer already running Ubuntu.
+If you do not have such a system, you can create a bootable Ubuntu USB device to use for this procedure only.
+This USB device will not have persistent storage and is meant only to allow you to boot up Ubuntu so that you can create a USB device with Ubuntu that has persistent storage and so can also contain your cold wallet.

-The following links contain procedures for creating this type of bootable Ubuntu USB drive depending upon your computer OS.
-This procedure is using Ubuntu Desktop so the size requirements for the USB drive are larger than what is documented in the article in the link.
+The following links contain procedures for creating this type of bootable Ubuntu USB device depending upon your computer OS.
+This procedure is using Ubuntu Desktop so the size requirements for the USB device are larger than what is documented in the article in the link.

 Mac: [https://ubuntu.com/tutorials/create-a-usb-stick-on-macos#1-overview](https://ubuntu.com/tutorials/create-a-usb-stick-on-macos#1-overview)